reactplay/react-play/src/plays/typing-speed-test/readme.md

 - In the `Main` component, you will also find the refresh button besides the input on click of that button it will reset the state of `Main` component. (new typing text, reset timer, reset word count etc.)

+- There is also a `ResultModal` component when the time is up or user finished typing all the words the modal will open and render the statistics.

 ## Contributing

 First of all thanks for wanting to contribute!
 To start contributing to this play, please go through the [Contribution guidelines of ReactPlay](https://github.com/reactplay/react-play/blob/main/CONTRIBUTING.md).